ericagol/script2gle/SYNTAX.md

 ```

 ### Expression within s2g lines
-Expressions to be evaluated within S2G lines will be evaluated with the context-script and hence have to be valid within that script.
-For example in R this would be valid:
+Expressions to be evaluated within S2G display lines will be evaluated with the context-script and hence have to be valid within that script.
+For example in R this would be valid (the `ceiling(sqrt(N))` will be computed in R)
 ```R
 N = 500
 draw = rnorm(N)